AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

  4. Create a **new resource group**.
 It is best to give it the same name as the cluster, since it helps in finding them later, especially when you are trying to make changes to your deployment or delete your cluster.

+    >[!NOTE]
-    >[AZURE.NOTE] Although you can decide to use an existing resource group, it is a good practice to create a new resource group.
+    > Although you can decide to use an existing resource group, it is a good practice to create a new resource group.
 This makes it easy to delete clusters that you do not need.

  5. Select the **region** in which you want to create the cluster.
 You must use the same region that your Key Vault is in.